What is Extensive Reading?

 This is not to say that you should abandon careful or intensive reading altogether.
 But it is important to understand the difference so that you can choose appropriate materials and strategies for both intensive and extensive reading.
 A text that might work well for intensive reading could be too difficult for extensive reading.
 If that’s the case, find something easier for your extensive reading, and have fun with it!

-In some Five College Center for the Study of World Languages courses, intermediate and advanced students choose reading and listening materials as part of their weekly assignments.
+In some Five College Center for World Languages courses, intermediate and advanced students choose reading and listening materials as part of their weekly assignments.
 It is usually most effective to do a mix of both careful or intensive reading and extensive reading

 Even if it is not part of your specific assignments, you might find extensive reading to be a helpful (and enjoyable) supplement to your other language-learning activities, or a fun way to help maintain your language abilities during breaks.
 As with other language-learning activities, it is most effective to spread your reading out over time (ideally doing a little bit every day, rather than leaving it all for the day before your conversation session).